HISTORY OF MISTLETOE

 We’ve mentioned elsewhere that mistletoe was prominent in the traditions of the Druids and the lore of northern Europe.
 The Druids used the mistletoe of their sacred oak as part of their ritual five days after the new moon following the Winter Solstice.

 In the Middle Ages, it was hung from ceilings or placed above stables and house doors with the belief that it would drive off evil spirits and ensure fertility.

 Mistletoe is a parasitic plant that grows on trees.
 Phoradendron flavescens or Viscum album sends its roots into the tree’s bark and derives its nutrients from the tree itself, though it does engage in photosynthesis.

 The story goes as follows.
-Baldar, the Norse god of the summer sun, saw in a dream his death.
-Frigga, his mother and the goddess of beauty and love – and from whom we get the name Friday – compelled the elements, plants and animals not to kill Baldar.
+Baldur, the Norse god of light and the summer sun saw his own death in a dream.
+Frigga, his mother and the goddess of beauty and love – and from whom we get the word Friday – compelled the elements, plants, and animals not to kill Baldur.
 But she neglected to extract this same promise from the young and insignificant mistletoe.

 Bill Petro, your friendly neighborhood historian